Brad Pitt: Early work (1987–1993)

 Pitt was cast as Billy Canton, a drug addict who takes advantage of a young runaway (played by Juliette Lewis) in the 1990 NBC television movie Too Young to Die?, the story of an abused teenager sentenced to death for a murder.
 Ken Tucker of Entertainment Weekly wrote: "Pitt is a magnificent slimeball as her hoody boyfriend; looking and sounding like a malevolent John Cougar Mellencamp, he's really scary."
 The same year, Pitt co-starred in six episodes of the short-lived Fox drama Glory Days and took a supporting role in the HBO television film The Image.
-His next appearance came in the 1991 film Across the Tracks; Pitt portrayed Joe Maloney, a high school runner with a criminal brother, played by Rick Schroder.
+His next appearance came in the 1991 film Across the Tracks; Pitt portrayed Joe Maloney, a high school runner with a criminal brother, played by Ricky Schroder.
 The same year he featured in a Levi's jeans TV commercial based around the song "20th Century Boy" which played in the background.

 After years of supporting roles in film and frequent television guest appearances, Pitt attracted wider recognition in his supporting role in Ridley Scott's 1991 road film Thelma & Louise.
 He played J.D., a small-time criminal who befriends Thelma (Geena Davis).
 His love scene with Davis has been cited as the event that defined Pitt as a sex symbol.
 After Thelma & Louise, Pitt starred in the 1991 film Johnny Suede, a low-budget picture about an aspiring rock star, and the 1992 live-action/animated fantasy film Cool World, although neither furthered his career, having poor reviews and box office performance.

 Pitt took on the role of Paul Maclean in the 1992 biographical film A River Runs Through It, directed by Robert Redford.
 His portrayal of the character was described by People's Janet Mock as a career-making performance, proving that Pitt could be more than a "cowboy-hatted hunk."
 He has admitted to feeling under pressure when making the film and thought it was one of his "weakest performances ...
 It's so weird that it ended up being the one that I got the most attention for."
 Pitt believed that he benefited from working with such a talented cast and crew.
 He compared working with Redford to playing tennis with a superior player, saying "when you play with somebody better than you, your game gets better."
 In 1993, Pitt reunited with Juliette Lewis for the road film Kalifornia.
 He played Early Grayce, a serial killer and the abusive husband of Lewis' character, in a performance described by Peter Travers of Rolling Stone as "outstanding, all boyish charm and then a snort that exudes pure menace."
 Pitt also garnered attention for a brief appearance in the cult hit True Romance as a stoner named Floyd, providing comic relief to the action film.
 He capped the year by winning a ShoWest Award for Male Star of Tomorrow.